Using A Password Manager Or Moving To A New One

 - In the Search, Vault box, type a few letters (“walm” to find Walmart) for the site you want to log into.

-- The login page should open if it does not open the login page navigate to it manually.
+- If the login page does not open, navigate to it manually.

 Tip: To prevent having to manually navigate to the login page whenever you want to open the site.

-I recommend editing the saved web page (URI) to open the correct page showing login boxes.
+I recommend editing the saved web page (URI) to open the correct page, which displays login boxes.
 Here are the steps for changing the URI.- Navigate to the page showing the login boxes.

-- Check the address bar it will have something like (thesite.com/login…) it may be quite long.
+- Check the address bar; it will display something like (thesite.com/login…), which may be quite long.

-- Click the address bar text (it will turn blue) indicating it is selected copy it (Ctrl+C on Mac CMD+C).
+- Click the address bar text (it will turn blue), indicating it is selected, and copy it (Ctrl+C on Mac, CMD+C).

-- Open the Bitwarden browser extension the site should be listed click the View icon (left-most icon)
+- Open the Bitwarden browser extension, the site should be listed,d click the View icon (left-most icon)

 - Choose Edit at the top right.
 Replace the address in the URI 1 box with what you just copied from the address bar.